HERE & THERE: Illustrating and Comparing Disney Theme Parks’ Ride Layouts From Around the Globe

 With a modern eye, it seems odd that in the 1980s, Imagineering constructed a major, E-Ticket attraction based on a film that – even by then – was considered controversial.
 Disney’s reasoning at the time was that Splash Mountain wasn’t really a ride through 1946’s Song of the South, but through the historical folk tales of Br’er Rabbit that made up the film’s un-controversial animated segments and powered the movie’s only real enduring element: its soundtrack (including perennial Disney favorite, “Zip-a-Dee-Doo-Dah”).

-Despite appearances, Splash Mountain is basically contained within two separate showbuildings – the “mountain” and a hidden box behind it – with a flume that dips, rises, hops, and meanders through three distinct levels, often stacking scenes on top of each other.
+Despite appearances, Splash Mountain was basically contained within two separate showbuildings – the “mountain” and a hidden box behind it – with a flume that dips, rises, hops, and meanders through three distinct levels, often stacking scenes on top of each other.
 Try following the path of a log from load to unload below…

 A. Splash Mountain (Disneyland, 1989)